 It is not!

-Through understanding the physiology of nutrition in horses, you will soon realize that feeding a horse is different from feeding humans, dogs, cats, fish, sharks and even cattle and pigs and chickens.
-Horses are more like tapirs and rhinoceroses.
+By understanding the physiology of nutrition in horses, you will soon realize that feeding a horse is different from feeding humans, dogs, cats, fish, sharks, cattle, pigs, and chickens.
+Instead, horses are more like tapirs and rhinoceroses.
 I’m not kidding!

 Within the section on nutrition are articles that will explain all of this.
 Dig deep into the comment sections where further explanations develop.
 Some I organize into booklets for reading and courses for enrollment.
 Take the time to thoroughly understand how horses eat so that you can help them thrive and have a long health span.